Dyoung250/customer-behaviour-analysis/README.md

 ##     Overview
 ####   This project analyzes customer shopping behavior to uncover insights that improve sales performance, customer satisfaction, discount users, revenue based on age group and long-term loyalty.
 The analysis covers purchasing patterns, demographics, product preferences, product subscription pattern and sales channels.

+## 		Expected Insights:
+At the end of this project we would be able to uncover or answer the following questions:
+	1. Which gender contributes more revenue?
+	2. Which age group spends the most?
+	3. Do discounts increase revenue or reduce margins?
+	4. Are subscribers more valuable than non-subscribers?
+	5. Which products and category performs best?
+	6. Are repeat buyers more likely to subscribe?

 ##        Dataset Description:
 ```python
 #   Column                      Non-Null Count  Dtype